 We take pride that SafetyCulture is seen as a world leader in products that promote safety and quality, and we know how important our role is in helping our customers improve their day-to-day operations.

-We see our approach to cyber security as a key pillar in maintaining our status as a leader in this space, and this page provides an overview of how we approach cyber security as an organization.
+We see our approach to cyber security as a key pillar in maintaining our status as a leader in this space, and this content provides an overview of how we approach cyber security as an organization.

-SafetyCulture has an active, robust and continually improving cyber security program in place to ensure that our organization and the products we provide are secured.
-SafetyCulture’s cyber security program employs a number of controls at a technical and operational level to ensure that we have an effective, defense-in-depth approach to protect from cyber attacks and secure the data handled by our SaaS application iAuditor.
+SafetyCulture has an active, robust and continually improving cyber security program in place to ensure that our organization and the products we provide are secure.
+SafetyCulture’s cyber security program employs a number of controls at a technical and operational level to ensure that we have an effective, defence-in-depth approach to protect from cyber attacks and secure the data handled by our SaaS application, iAuditor.

 Key features include:

 A security program aligned with industry best practice standards, including the use of cloud platforms that are compliant with trusted security benchmarks including ISO27001 and SOC 2.

-A focus on getting the basics right, in recognizing that the fundamentals of security remain the most critical.
+A focus on getting the basics right, recognizing that the fundamentals of security remain the most critical.
 This includes:

-Employing robust mechanisms to ensure that access to SafetyCulture systems and customer data is carefully controlled.
+Employing robust mechanisms to ensure that access to SafetyCulture’s systems and customer data is carefully controlled.